Captive orcas

-A number of orcas, also called killer whales, are held in captivity by humans for breeding or performance purposes.
+Dozens of orcas are held in captivity for breeding or performance purposes.
 The practice of capturing and displaying orcas in exhibitions began in the 1960s, and they soon became popular attractions at public aquariums and aquatic theme parks due to their intelligence, trainability, striking appearance, playfulness, and sheer size.
-As of January 9, 2023, there were 55 orcas in captivity worldwide, 29 of which were captive-born.
+As of 24 March 2024, around 55 orcas are in captivity worldwide, 33 of which were captive-born.
 At that time, there were 18 orcas in the SeaWorld parks.

-The practice of keeping orcas in captivity is controversial, due to the separation from their familial pod during capture, and their living conditions and health in captivity.
+The practice of keeping orcas in captivity is controversial, due to their separation from their familial pod during capture, and their living conditions and health in captivity.
 Additionally, concerns have been raised regarding the safety of animal trainers entering the water to work with captive orcas, which have been responsible for numerous attacks on humans—some fatal.
-Attacks on humans by wild orcas are rare, and no fatal ones have been reported.
+In contrast, wild orcas are not known to have ever killed a human, and physical interactions with humans in the wild are extremely rare and typically non-aggressive.

 Orcas

 Orcas are large, active and intelligent.
-Males range from 6 to 9.7 m and weigh over 8 tonne, while females range from 5 to 7 m and weigh 3 to 5 tonne.
+Males range from 6 to 9.7 m and can weigh over 8 tonne, while females range from 5 to 7 m and weigh 3 to 5 tonne.
 The orca is the largest species of the dolphin family.
 The species is found in all the world's oceans, from the frigid Arctic and Antarctic regions to warm, tropical seas.
 Orcas are intelligent, versatile and opportunistic predators.
-Some populations feed entirely on fish, while other populations hunt marine mammals, including sea lions, elephant seals, seals, walruses, porpoises, dolphins, large whales and some species of shark including great whites.
+Some populations feed entirely on fish, while others hunt marine mammals, including sea lions, elephant seals, seals, walruses, porpoises, dolphins, large whales and some species of shark, including great whites.
 The species is an apex predator, as no other animal predates on orcas.
-There are up to five distinct orca types, some of which may be separate races, subspecies or even species.
+There are up to five distinct orca types, some of which may be separate races, subspecies or species.
 Orcas are highly social, and some populations are composed of matrilineal family groups that are the most stable of any animal species.
-The sophisticated social behavior, hunting techniques, and vocal behavior of orcas have been described as manifestations of animal culture.
+The sophisticated social behaviour, hunting techniques, and vocal behaviour of orcas have been described as manifestations of animal culture.

 Although the orca is not an endangered species, some populations are threatened or endangered due to bioaccumulation of persistent organic pollutants, depletion of prey populations, captures for marine mammal parks, conflicts with fishing activities, acoustic pollution, shipping vessels, stress from whale-watching boats, and habitat loss.

 Capture and breeding

-It is extremely difficult to capture orcas and to provide a healthy environment for the captives.
-Early attempts in the 1960s caused many injuries and deaths.
-However, with experience, the teams who specialized in the business became more adept and post-capture survival rates improved.
-Live captures peaked in the early 1970s, but have become increasingly rare as the marine parks have learned how to maintain theme park populations through captive breeding and artificial insemination.